guilherme-v/aps_navigator/README.md

   }
 ```

-What is important to know:
+:sleepy: What is important to know:

 - Current limitation: Any value used at URL must be saved as `string`.
 - Don't forget to include a `Key` on the `Page` created by the `PageBuilder` to everything works properly.